 The last savings-related topic we explored was the steps that millennials are taking to prepare for retirement.
 While most millennials are still many years away from retiring, it’s ideal to begin thinking about retirement as early as possible.
 Surprisingly, about 1 in 4 millennials are currently not doing anything to prepare for retirement.
 Of the 3 in 4 that are taking steps to save for retirement, the most common actions they are taking are contributing to a 401(k) (43.2%), putting money in a savings account on a regular basis (35.8%), and tackling their existing debt (19.2%).

 From a monthly perspective, rent is the highest monthly expense for about 1 in 2 millennials, though 15.8% of millennials surveyed live with parents or family members and are not currently paying rent.
-Beyond rent, millennials’ monthly spending includes 2 monthly subscription services and up to $50 on takeout.
+Beyond rent, millennials’ monthly spending includes 2 monthly subscription services and up to $50 on food delivery.

-Millennials purchase coffee outside of home only about once a week and use rideshare apps like Uber or Lyft at the same frequency.
+Millennials purchase coffee outside of home only about once a week and use rideshare apps like Uber, Lyft, or Grab at the same frequency.
 On an annual basis, the majority of millennials polled spend $250 or less on both travel and clothing and accessories.

 Finally, what does all of this mean for millennials’ financial futures?
 About 2 in 5 millennials do not believe they will have a higher quality of life than the parents.
 Luckily, there’s still plenty of time to turn that sentiment around by setting up healthy saving habits and strategies to ensure their future is as bright as it should be.